 Francine M. Seruya, Ph.D., OTR/L, FAOTA Program Director

-Occupational therapy is a health, education and rehabilitation profession that helps people maximize potential and build skills that are important for independent functioning, health, well-being and participation in communities.
-Occupational therapy practitioners work with people of all ages who may need specialized assistance in learning skills to enable them to lead independent, productive, and satisfying lives.
+Occupational therapy is a health, education and rehabilitation profession that helps people, groups, and populations maximize potential and build skills that are important for improving health, well-being and participation in every day life.
+Occupational therapists work with people of all ages who may need specialized assistance in learning skills to enable them to lead independent, productive, and satisfying lives.